microsoftgraph/msgraph-training-smartui-components/Lab.md

 1. Save and close the file.
 1. Open the file `Views\Picker\Index.cshtml`
 1. Notice that line 12 contains a button with a JavaScript handler for the select event.
-1. At the bottom of the page, at line 29, is a Razor section named **scripts**.
+1. At the bottom of the page, approx line 33, is a Razor section named **scripts**.
 Add the following tag inside the **scripts** section to load the File picker control.

     ```javascript
     <script type="text/javascript" src="https://js.live.net/v7.2/OneDrive.js"></script>